 I use both a physical notebook and my digital Notes app when writing my lyrics down.
 On rare occasions, I use the notepad in the Garageband app.
 I know, I sound like I work for Garageband.
 But I don't!
 I just love their simple and free tool.

 Sibelius First is a great free tool that offers songwriters and composers a tool to create their songs visually and by ear at the same time.
-It's pretty easy to use if you know your way around sheet music and allows you to plug in song lyrics as well.
+It's pretty easy to use if you know your way around sheet music, and it allows you to plug in song lyrics as well.

 The paid version of Sibelius does come with a ton of upgrades, but if you're still in the creative and writing stage of your song and are nowhere near ready for it to be published, the free version is a perfect place to start.

 If you're writing your melody in addition to your song lyrics, you'll want to keep a recording of that melody so that you won't forget it.
 You can use a physical voice recorder, or you can use a free app that is on any type of phone.

 When writing songs, I'm often already in the studio, so I record my melodic ideas in LogicPro and sometimes go straight to the final recording process on the same day if I really feel like the song came to me easily.

 Related Post: How To Make Money As A Songwriter

 This site/app has a lot of rhymes, similar-sounding words, and other word tools that really have an unmatched amount of results.
 It has tons of obscure words that many other rhyming tools miss out on.

 I really like how this free tool allows you to organize rhyming words by the number of syllables.
 That ability somehow takes my ideas and creativity to the next level when writing my lines.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.